hotwired-laravel/turbo-laravel/README.md

 <x-turbo-frame :id="[$post, 'comments_count']">(99)</x-turbo-frame>
 ```

 Additionally, you may also pass along any prop that is supported by the Turbo Frame custom Element to the `<x-turbo-frame>` Blade component, like `target`, `src`, or `loading`.
-These are the listed attributes, but you any other attribute will also be forwarded to the `<turbo-frame>` tag that will be rendered using the `<x-turbo-frame>` component.
+These are the listed attributes, but any other attribute will also be forwarded to the `<turbo-frame>` tag that will be rendered by the `<x-turbo-frame>` component.
 For a full list of what's possible to do with Turbo Frames, see the [documentation](https://turbo.hotwired.dev/handbook/frames).

 The mentioned namespaced `dom_id()` helper function may also be used from anywhere in your application, like so: